h00s/h00s/README.md

 ##### BIO

-- 🏢 I work as a Vice Dean for Development at **Bjelovar University of Applied Sciences**
+- 🏢 I work as a Fullstack Developer and Devops engineer at **Binel Ltd.**
 - ⚙️ I use daily: `.go`, `.svelte`, `.ts`, `.js`, `.html`, `.css`, `.rb`
 - 🌍 I'm mostly active within the **GoLang** and **Svelte** community
 - 🌱 Currently I'm working on a Go MVCS web framework